 Until recently unstructured data was much more difficult to evaluate, due to the hundreds of human hours required to wade through it by hand.
-Fortunately, advancements in machine learning techniques like data mining, text analysis, and image recognition now make it possible to save time and improve unstructured data analysis.
+Fortunately, advancements in natural language processing and machine learning techniques like data mining, text analysis, and image recognition now make it possible to save time and easily perform unstructured data analysis.

 Read on for a definition of unstructured data, learn about the different unstructured data types, and discover tools like MonkeyLearn Studio – an unstructured data analytics solution that helps you get the most out of your company data.